14 states have published zero AI education guidance for schools. We scored the other 37. Here's what we found.

 This criterion is adapted from UNESCO's "Human Agency" competency and TeachAI Principle #7 (Prioritize Human Connection).

-Every other criterion averaged 6.27 or higher.
-These two didn't.
+Every other criterion averaged 6.65 or higher.
+These two did not.

 36 states published formal AI education guidance and were scored on a 7-criteria weighted rubric (1–10).
 14 states have not published guidance and are categorized by tier.
 36 + 14 = 50 US states.
 Puerto Rico is also included as a scored US territory.
 A score of 7.0+ means a state is actively teaching students to think with AI.
 Below 6.0 means guidance is primarily focused on restriction and compliance.